Butte County Department of Water and Resource Conservation - 5-021.59 SACRAMENTO VALLEY - EAST BUTTE, 5-021.69 SACRAMENTO VALLEY - WYANDOTTE CREEK

 This BBM proposal was presented and discussed at ten or more public meetings during which proper meeting notice is required and public is given the opportunity to comment.
 In addition, GSA managers discussed the proposal regularly at their facilitated monthly meetings.
 In addition, an outreach letter was distributed to the interested parties list, GSAs were directly contacted with a request for a letter of support, and information could be found on our Department's SGMA webpage.

-City of Live Oak, City of Oroville, RD 1004, Sutter County, Thermalito Water and Sewer District, Yuba County Water Agency.
+Letters of support were provided by the following agencies: City of Live Oak, City of Oroville, RD 1004, Sutter County, Thermalito Water and Sewer District, Yuba County Water Agency.

 No opposition has been expressed.